At Home After Hip

 Making Progress: Weeks 6-12

-After 6 weeks, you will be able to do most light activities.
+After six weeks, you will be able to do most light activities.
 Depending on your condition before surgery, you may be able to drive and walk without an assistive device.

 Long Term Exercise

 After 12 weeks, you will likely return to your usual activity level.
 Continue to get regular exercise.
-Take 20- to 30-minute walks 3 to 4 times a week to maintain your strength and promote the longevity of your new joint.
+Take 20- to 30-minute walks, three to four times a week, to maintain your strength and promote the longevity of your new joint.

 Deep Vein Thrombosis